brigittesullivan/w6-sql-project/QA.md

 Describe your QA process and include the SQL queries used to execute it.

 * For every query, additional queries were created and run to verify the output is what is expected.
 This is a habit now.
 I also will write queries in a very iterative, modular way (usually starting with a SELECT * FROM table) and then gradually add to the query verifying the result is correct before moving on to adding another component to the query.
+* when JOINS required, always started with FULL OUTER JOIN first, then determined if a more specific join type would work AFTER seeing the join result and would then modify as needed.
+I use "INNER JOIN" to indicate that I have already tested the full outer join (as opposed to JOIN which for me means I did not QA the result of the FULL OUTER JOIN before implementing).
 * when cleaning entire columns the original column would be included in the cleaning query to verify that the cleaning query executed as expected before loading clean data into a new table.

 e.g.: Resolving "nullish" cities in all sessions, the orignal city column was included.